thonedra-dev/Ai_Model_Hub/README.md

 6️⃣ **Access the Application**
 ```
-Open your browser and navigate to: http://localhost:5000
+Open your browser and navigate to: http://localhost:5000 <=== in here, actually, any available port that your local has.
 ```

 ---